splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrumentation/lambda-language-layers.rst

 You can automatically instrument your Lambda function for Splunk Observability Cloud using layers only for your runtime or language.
 This can significantly reduce overhead.

-Follow these instructions to install the Splunk OpenTelemetry Lambda layer for Java, Python, or Node.js functions:
+Follow these instructions to install the Splunk OpenTelemetry Lambda layer for Java, Python, or Node.js functions.

-- :ref:`otel-lambda-layer-requirements`
-- :ref:`install-otel-lambda-layer`
-- :ref:`set-env-vars-otel-lambda`

 See :ref:`instrument-aws-lambda-functions` for the default deployment instructions.

 Check compatibility and requirements